julianlam/feps/fep/fe34/fep-fe34.md

 - An activity can be signed with a key of different origin if that key is referenced from the actor document.
 - An object can be deleted by an actor of different origin if that actor is specified as a moderator for the context to which the object belongs.
+- An actor can migrate from one server to another by performing the `Move` activity if the migrating actor is included in the target actor's `alsoKnownAs`.

 ## References